flyingstick22/DevOps-with-Docker/part2/2.10/README.md

 Command (self build image due to Apple M1 issue.
-Look nmap Dockerfile about the build):
+Look nmap Dockerfile about the build and docker-compose.yml about changes I made):

 ````docker run -it --network host nmap 127.0.0.1````